Formal start of final phase of Afghan pullout by US, NATO | Law-Order

 Until now the US and NATO have received no promises from the Taliban that they won't attack troops during the pullout.
 In a response to AP questions, Taliban spokesman Suhail Shaheen said the Taliban leadership was still mulling over its strategy.

 The insurgent group continues to accuse Washington of breaching the deal it signed with Biden's predecessor more than a year ago.
-In that deal, the U.S. said it would have all troops out by May 1.
+In that agreement, the US said it would have all troops out by May 1.

+In a statement Saturday, Taliban military spokesman Zabihullah Mujahid said the passing of the May 1 deadline for a complete withdrawal "opened the way for (Islamic Emirate of Afghanistan) mujahidin to take every counteraction it deems appropriate against the occupying forces."
+However, he said fighters on the battlefield will wait for a decision from the leadership before launching any attacks and that decision will be based on "the sovereignty, values and higher interests of the country.''
 Violence has spiked in Afghanistan since the February 2020 deal was signed.
-Peace talks between the Taliban and Afghan government, which were part of the deal, quickly bogged down.
+Peace talks between the Taliban and Afghan government, which were part of the agreement, quickly bogged down.
 On Friday, a truck bomb in eastern Logar province killed 21 people, many of them police and students.

 Afghans have paid the highest price since 2001, with 47,245 civilians killed, according to the Costs of War project.
 Millions more have been displaced inside Afghanistan or have fled to Pakistan, Iran and Europe.

+Some 300,000 Afghan troops are on the books, although the actual number is believed to be lower.
+Commanders have been found to inflate the numbers to collect paychecks of so-called "ghost soldiers", according to the US watchdog monitoring Washington's spending in Afghanistan.

 Last year was the only year US and NATO troops did not suffer a loss.
-The Defense Department says 2,442 US troops have been killed and 20,666 wounded since 2001.
-It is estimated that over 3,800 U.S. private security contractors have been killed.
+The Defence Department says 2,442 US troops have been killed and 20,666 wounded since 2001.
+It is estimated that over 3,800 US private security contractors have been killed.
 The Pentagon does not track their deaths.

 The conflict also has killed 1,144 personnel from NATO countries.